InsightSoftwareConsortium/ITKSphinxExamples/src/Core/Common/IsPixelInsideRegion/Documentation.rst

 Synopsis
 --------

-Determine if a pixel is inside a region.
+Determine if a pixel is inside of a region

 Results